-• You have the right not to answer any of the questions asked of you.
+• You have the right not to answer any questions asked of you.

-• You will have the right to hear all testimony against you.
+• You have the right to hear all referral and subsequent information.

-• You have the right to have an advisor and to bring witnesses on your behalf.
+• You have the right to have a process advisor and to bring witnesses on your behalf.

-• You have the right to ask questions of all witnesses and complainant(s).
+• You have the right to ask questions of all witnesses and reporter(s).

 • You have the right to appeal the decision of your hearing.

 The University expects that all information presented will be true and correct.
-Be advised that if you willfully provide false information you will be in violation of Community Regulation 1.5.
-It states that “No person shall knowingly make false statements as part of a University judicial hearing or to a University official.”
-An additional hearing may be held or a greater sanction may be given if you misrepresent the truth.
+Be advised that if you willfully provide false information you will be in violation of Section IV B.1. b) of the Shippensburg University Code of Conduct.
+Prohibited conduct includes: "Making false statements as part of a University student conduct hearing or to a University official."
+An additional Student Conduct Meeting or Administrative Hearing may be held or a greater sanction may be applied if you misrepresent the truth.

 - Office of Student Conduct